Typical warning label found on rock salt and salt-based ice melt products:

 A recent national survey shows that 60% of American households use rock salt and salt-based ice melt products during the cold winter months to reduce ice around the home.
 An alarming 62% of Americans are unaware of the health dangers associated with the use of these products on your children, pets, and property.

-Rock salt and other salt-based ice melters contain sodium chloride or potassium chloride which can heat up to 175 degrees when exposed to water, ice, and low temperatures.
+Rock salt, and other salt-based ice melters, contain sodium chloride or potassium chloride which can heat up to 175 degrees when exposed to water, ice, and low temperatures.
 Often these white pellets (crystals) sit on ice and snow surfaces for a long period before penetrating.
 This presents a danger to pets, children, surfaces, and the environment.
 There are safe alternatives such as Safe Paw.

-unhealthy winter and unplanned trips to the veterinarian.
+For dogs, in particular, exposure to salt-based ice melters can mean an unhealthy winter and unplanned trips to the veterinarian.
 The salts get frozen into the dog’s paws and fur.

 When they are inside with higher temperatures, these salts can burn the skin causing ulcers and redness to tissue which can lead to bacterial infections.
 Dogs can also develop intestinal problems and inflammation of the stomach (gastritis) from licking the salt-based products off their paws.

-Surfaces and the Environment—Salt residue left over from these products causes permanent damage to pavers, asphalt, concrete, wood decks, floors, and rugs.
+Salt residue left over from these products causes permanent damage to pavers, asphalt, concrete, wood decks, floors, and rugs.
 It later seeps into groundwater supplies or washes into lakes and streams and harms aquatic wildlife.
 Salt-based ice melters also erode soil, kill plants, burn grasses, and poison birds.